Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/introduction.rst

 See Fig. :ref:`fig-mesh-select-intro-selection-modes` for examples of the different modes.

-Or optionally contracting the selection when switching to a lower mode.
+Or contracting the selection when switching to a lower mode.

 .. _fig-mesh-select-intro-selection-modes: